Nyssa Raatko: The Second World War

-During World War II, Nyssa and her family are quickly sent to a concentration camp, where Nyssa's entire family dies and she is rendered infertile by very Mengele-style experiments.
+During World War II, Nyssa and her family are quickly sent to a concentration camp, where Nyssa's family is killed.
+Nyssa herself is experimented on and rendered infertile.
 At one point she begs Ra's for help, but he declines to offer any.

 Death and the Maidens

-Broken by her horrifying experiences during this time, and enraged that Ra's has abandoned her and her family to die at the hands of the Nazis, Nyssa is finally motivated to act when her great-grandson – her last living descendant - is killed.
+Broken by her horrifying experiences during this time, and enraged that Ra's has abandoned her and her family to die at the hands of the Nazis, Nyssa is finally motivated to act when her great-grandson – her last living descendant – is killed.
 She plots to kill Ra's by befriending, kidnapping, and brainwashing Talia and using her to kill Ra's.
 To this end, she captures Talia and, using a Lazarus Pit, kills and resurrects her in rapid succession.
-Rendered apathetic by her time in the camp, unable to feel anything, Nyssa then attempts to destroy all hope and optimism in the world by assassinating Superman with Kryptonite bullets she steals from the Batcave, hoping that, by uniting the world in one moment of tragedy, she will manage to rouse herself once more.
+Rendered apathetic by her time in the camp, unable to feel anything, Nyssa attempts to destroy all hope and optimism in the world by assassinating Superman with kryptonite bullets, hoping that, by uniting the world in one moment of tragedy, she will manage to rouse herself once more.

 While Batman is successful in preventing the assassination of Superman, he is unable to stop Ra's from being killed by Nyssa.
 This in turn is part of a greater plan by Ra's to ensure that his daughters, both initially dissatisfied with his plans, will realize that he is right, and that they would come to accept their destinies as his heirs.
 Realizing and accepting this, both Nyssa and Talia become the heads of the League of Assassins.

 Lazarus Pit

 The Lazarus Pit can grant restorative properties that can heal injuries and even grant immortality.
-Nyssa owns one of the world's last Lazarus Pits, which has granted her longevity and the ability to heal her wounds; she survives The Holocaust thanks to its powers.
+Nyssa owns one of the world's last Lazarus Pits, which has granted her longevity and the ability to heal her wounds; she survives the Holocaust thanks to its powers.
 She also found the ability to use the pit multiple times.
 She is also extremely wealthy, especially since she assumes control of Ra's' organization and joins forces with Talia.
 Like her father and half-sister, she knows every of Batman's secrets.